Water2style/FCN-pytorch-CanRun/README.md

 # FCN-pytorch-CanRun
 FCN-Pytorch FOR beginners,It's a east implemention of FCN using pytorch，Just need change the datasets path.

-FOR ALL semantic segmentation beginners!
-This repo is modified from https://github.com/pochih/FCN-pytorch, thanks this lovely bro.

 Enviroment: Pytorch 1.0.0 python 3.7 cuda10